SnacksAttacked/Application_Site/README.md

 # Application Tracker
-Creating an app or website that lets users track and organize job applications and their statuses.
+An app or website that lets users track and organize job applications and their statuses using Firebase Realtime Database.

-Judging
-- Innovations - New tools, new concepts, new approaches, etc.
-- User Experience - Simplicity, accessibility, user flow.
-- Robustness - Feature complete, functional, usable.
-- Architecture - Design, structure, service usage.